 Of all the people voting, 19% chose this option.

 There are plenty of companies providing manufacturing services on a huge market.
 However, it may prove difficult to find one with the right expertise for a specific job.
-Cutting aluminium, bending Hardox plates, ensuring flatness, etc. all require certain know-how.
+Laser cutting aluminium, bending Hardox plates, ensuring flatness, etc. all require certain know-how.

 Admittedly, some mistakes are bound to happen with lots of work coming in.
 It’s just a matter of minimising it.
 Another challenge here is finding skilled labour.
 A lot of the final quality depends on the machine operators.
 But how can you pinpoint companies that already have those people?